Vico1993/gitabot/README.md

 # Gitabot

-This script is designed to parse a list of GitHub repositories and identify open pull requests created by Dependabot.
+This script is designed to parse a list of GitHub issues and identify open pull requests created by Dependabot.
 Its primary function is to automatically approve these PRs if all associated checks have passed.
-For certain repositories, the script can even merge these Dependabot pull requests autonomously.
+If you are the owner of the repository, the script will merge them for you.

+To merge pull requests, you need to be the owner of the repository and have AUTO_MERGE=1 set in your environment file.

 While automating the approval and merging of PRs might seem risky, I'm a careful developer who trusts my CI pipeline.
-If the CI passes all checks, there's no reason for me to manually handle these PRs when a script can do it efficiently for me.
+If the CI passes all checks, there's no reason for me to manually handle these PRs when a script can efficiently do it for me.

 ## Table of Contents